 You know the importance of international SEO when it comes to growing your business, but do you know how to best optimize your website for a global audience?
 You might think it’s about translation and localization, and you’re right, but it’s much more than just that.

 To go global, you have to plan and prepare by starting from the ground up.
-This means ensuring you have the right multilingual CMS for your website, researching your target markets with international SEO in mind when building your content structure, having a solid website translation approach, and counting with a team of localization experts for your targeted locales.
+This means ensuring you have the right multilingual CMS for your website, researching your target markets with international SEO in mind when building your global content strategy, having a solid website translation approach, and counting with a team of localization experts for your targeted locales.

 When planning a multilingual website, there are really two sides to the SEO coin – technical and content.
 The technical side of international SEO is a bit more complex – but it doesn't mean you need to have all that expertise in-house.
 Find a partner that specializes in international SEO for your target markets, and you'll have a team of technical SEO wizards to guide you through all the steps.